Fall class registration is open! Classes begin on August 25. Search the online schedule for in-person, hybrid & online classes.

-Whether you're a student exploring astronomy for the first time or a community member attending one of our public stargazing nights, the telescopes at the Observatory offer an unforgettable window into the cosmos.
+Whether you're exploring astronomy for the first time or attending one of our public stargazing nights, the telescopes at the observatory offer an unforgettable window into the cosmos.

 Enhanced Engagement from a Prime Location – located at the highest point on campus, the observatory offers excellent sky visibility and serves as a hub for interactive learning and outreach during classes, evening sessions, and community events.

-Hands-On Learning – our small but mighty Celestron telescopes give students direct experience with observing and telescope operation, deepening their understanding of astronomy through active exploration.
+Hands-On Learning – our small but mighty Celestron telescopes gives you direct experience with observing and telescope operation, deepening your understanding of astronomy through active exploration.

-Accessible Viewing for All – these telescopes support regular classroom use and public events, making astronomy approachable and engaging for students and community members alike.
+Accessible Viewing for All – these telescopes support regular classroom use and public events, making astronomy approachable and engaging.

-Opportunities for Independent Projects – working with a faculty member, students can use our telescopes for independent study or research projects, gaining valuable skills in planning, data collection, and scientific observation.
+Opportunities for Independent Projects – working with a faculty member, you can use our telescopes for independent study or research projects, gaining valuable skills in planning, data collection and scientific observation.

 What do our telescopes show you?